-Black Mulch vs Brown Hardwood Mulch vs Pine Straw vs Gravel Beds in Lexington, KY
+Black Mulch vs Brown Mulch vs Pine Straw vs Gravel Beds in Lexington, KY

 A material-comparison guide for Lexington homeowners deciding whether a bed should stay mulch-based, move to pine straw, or shift into gravel or rock features before the live service page takes over.